-It is assumed that the British shorthair resulted from cross-breeding a European alley cat with a Russian Blue.
-And the British Longhair from cross-breeding a standard European alley cat with a Persian cat.
+It is assumed that the shorthair resulted from cross-breeding a European alley cat with a Russian Blue.
+And that the longhair came from cross-breeding a standard European alley cat with a Persian cat.

 These cats look similar to the British ones.
 They commonly also have the desirable grey colour known as blue.
 Which is the most popular colour for the Brits.